-To ensure the most certainty for our members when claiming we have a fixed excess of £75 per claim on dogs under 8 years old and cats under 10 years old.
+To ensure the most certainty for our members when claiming we have a fixed excess of £100 or £125 per claim on dogs under 8 years old and cats under 10 years old.
 For dogs over 8 and cats over 10 years old then the excess increases to £250 or £275 per claim.
 Check your policy wording for the exact excess level.

-We may add an additional excess under our Champ (pre-existing conditions cover) policies for accepted conditions.
-These are in addition to the standard policy excess.
+For those customers with our pre-existing policies there will be an additional excess for accepted conditions.
+This is in addition to the standard policy excess.

 We won’t ask you to pay a co-insurance payment.

 Co-insurance and excess example:

 Picture this: A successful claim made for £1,000 on a plan with a £100 excess and a 20% co-insurance payment.

 This would result in the policy holder paying £280 towards the claim, with the insurer paying the remaining £720.

 Without a co-insurance on the policy, the insurer would pay £900 and the member would pay just the £100 excess.